JIACHENG135/Electron-React-Book-Searcher/README.md

 - Get ratings from www.douban.com
 - Download books
 - Translating any languages to Chinese with one click
-- Access to the translateing tookit anywhere even if you are using browser
+- Access to the translateing toolkit anywhere even if you are using browser
 - Preview PDF
 - Preview EPUB